Client Relationship Disclosure

 • Your time horizon – this is the period of time from when you provide the information to us until you will require all or part of your capital, whether to buy a property, retire, or for any other purpose.

-Your FIN-XO mandatary must put your interests first in making any recommendation or taking an investment action for your account.
+FIN-XO must put your interests first in making any recommendation or taking an investment action for your account.

 FIN-XO Securities Inc. (FIN-XO, we or our) offers a wide range of products and services to individuals, companies and institutional investors.
 In the context of our varied activities, we are committed to ensuring that the interests of our clients always have precedence.
-Moreover, as an investment dealer and member of the Investment Industry Regulatory Organization of Canada (IIROC), we must ensure effective management of any situation which could give rise to a conflict of interest.
+Moreover, as an investment dealer and member of CIRO, we must ensure effective management of any situation which could give rise to a conflict of interest.
 We seek to manage conflicts of interest in the best interests of our clients.

-A conflict of interest arises when the interests of different persons, particularly your interests and those of FIN-XO or one of our Employees (which includes our administrators, managers, associates, staff, or agents) or Advisors are incompatible or divergent.
-Situations may arise that may influence or be perceived to influence FIN-XO or one of our Employees or Advisors to act in their own interests or those of a related entity and not in the client’s best interest.
+A conflict of interest arises when the interests of different persons, particularly your interests and those of FIN-XO or one of our Employees (which includes our administrators, managers, associates, staff, or agents) or Investment Advisors (which includes our mandataries) are incompatible or divergent.
+Situations may arise that may influence or be perceived to influence FIN-XO or one of our Employees or Investment Advisors to act in their own interests or those of a related entity and not in the client’s best interest.